 Dr. Kew married Grace Louise Johnson.
 She was born on the 26th of August, 1874 in Appleton, Wisconsin, the daughter of Theodore Johnson and the former Ella Louise Cole.
 According to the 1900 census, the Johnson family was living in Pittsburgh, Pennsylvania and her father was a fire insurance agent.
 She had an older brother named Russell and a younger sister named Edith.

 Dr. and Mrs. Kew had a son named Theodore Johnson Kew who was born on the 26th of September, 1909 in Pennsylvania.
-Their daughter, Constance Kew was born in Pittsburgh on the 19th of October, 1917 in Pennsylvania.
+Their daughter, Constance Kew was born in Pittsburgh on the 19th of October, 1917.
 According to the 1910 census, the Kew family resided at 806 Arken Ave., in Pittsburgh.
 Dr. Kew was a member of Rotary.

 An article appeared in the Wingham Advance on the 29th of May, 1913.
 It advertised that Dr. Arthur Kew would be spending 3-5 months in Wingham and seeing patients in an office at the corner of Minnie and Patrick Street.